 Should a sibling (or even another family member) decide they wish to contest a parent’s final wishes, it’s crucial to know what goes into a trust being overturned and how you can defend against such an action.

-A trust contest is a lawsuit in which one files an objection to the validity of a trust set up by the recently deceased—usually a loved one or close relative such as a parent.
+A trust contest is a lawsuit in which someone objects to the validity of a trust established by the recently deceased—usually a loved one or close relative, such as a parent.

 Others who might have legal standing could include disinherited or disadvantaged beneficiaries.
-These include family, friends, or charities that had been named or given more considerable benefits in previous versions of a trust or will.
+These include family, friends, or charities that were named or given greater benefits in previous versions of a trust or will.

-Furthermore, some states, including Ohio, allow residents to establish their estate plan’s validity before death.
+Furthermore, some states, including Ohio, allow residents to establish the validity of their estate plan before death.
 This enables people to validate and confirm their estate planning decisions while defending them in person.
 This makes potential future challenges more difficult.

 In most cases, one can use four main grounds to challenge a trust’s validity.